Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Background Modeling via Optimal Transport

-Let $p_j^c = dP_j^c/d\nu_0$ denote the density of $P_j^c$ for $j=3,4$.
-Recall from Section~\ref{sec:classifier_method} that for any event $g$, $\psi(g)$ denotes the probability that a random event $G$ arose from the $4b$ distribution as opposed to the $3b$ distribution, given that $G = g$.
-Furthermore, $\hat\psi(g)$ denotes the $[0,1]$-valued output of the FvT classifier for discriminating $4b$ events from $3b$ events.
-Recall further that for any $g \in \calGcr$, it holds that $p_4^c(g)/p_3^c(g) = (\binten_3^c(\calGcr)/\binten_4^c(\calGcr))\cdot(\psi(g)/(1-\psi(g))$, or equivalently, \begin{linenomath} \end{linenomath} We define a plugin estimator of the above quantity via \begin{linenomath} \end{linenomath} $\hat P_{4,\nfc}^c$ can be viewed as a reweighted version of the empirical measure $P_{3,\ntc}^c$.
+\end{linenomath} We define a plugin estimator of the above quantity via \begin{linenomath} \end{linenomath} $\hat P_{4,\nfc}^c$ can be viewed as a reweighted version of the empirical measure $P_{3,\ntc}^c$.
 The weights are chosen to make the $3b$ sample resemble a $4b$ sample, by using the FvT classifier to estimate the density ratio $p_4^c/p_3^c$.
 Since the $3b$ sample is one order of magnitude larger than the $4b$ sample, we heuristically expect this estimator to have smaller theoretical risk than the empirical measure $P_{4,\nfc}^c$ whenever the density ratio $p_4^c/p_3^c$ is smooth.

 A second motivation for using the estimator $\hat P_{4,\nfc}^c$ is the fact that it is supported on the domain of definition of the in-sample empirical optimal transport coupling $\hpi(\cdot|g)$.
 We therefore do not need to extend the domain of this estimator, unlike the previous section.
-With these choices, the generic estimator in equation~\eqref{eq:general_ot_based_estimator} takes the following form: \begin{linenomath} \end{linenomath} or equivalently, \begin{linenomath} \end{linenomath} We refer to $\hat P_{4,\mathrm{OF}}^s$ as the OT-FvT (Optimal Transport--Four vs. Three) estimator of $P_4^s$.
+With these choices, the generic estimator in equation~\eqref{eq:general_ot_based_estimator} takes the following form: \begin{linenomath} \end{linenomath} We refer to $\hat P_{4,\mathrm{OF}}^s$ as the OT-FvT (Optimal Transport--Four vs. Three) estimator of $P_4^s$.